concretecms/concrete5-vagrant-development/vagrant/README.md

 and you can tailor the VM build to closely mimic your production environment.
 If you're new to Vagrant or the idea of working with virtual machines for development, [read this](http://www.vagrantup.com/about.html).

+Instead of having to install and configure a Concrete5 project by hand, you can just add the `vagrant` directory to your project, run `vagrant up`, and you'll have a fully sandboxed environment specifically for your project.
+Further, you can manage your development environment programatically via the Vagrantfile - instead of telling team members to configure this or that.

-The files included for this Vagrant build will create a development server with the following installed (ideal for Concrete5 development):
+The files included for this Vagrant build will create a development environment with the following installed, tailored for C5 development:
 * Ubuntu Linux 12.04 64-bit
 * Apache 2
 * PHP 5.3.10
 * MySQL 5.5
+* Composer (optional; for use on 5.7 development currently)
-* Redis
+* Redis (optional)
-* NodeJS
+* NodeJS (optional)
-* GruntJS is auto-installed
+* GruntJS (optional)
-* Xdebug
+* Xdebug (optional)
-* PHPUnit
+* PHPUnit (optional)

 Out of the box, you'll be able to run Grunt tasks for core asset builds, and run unit tests, with *zero configuration*.